Our services are based on two hospital sites and several locations within the community in south east London.

 Cars and parking

-There is an NCP car park at the junction of Snowsfield and Kipling Streets, about a two minute walk from the hospital.
+Please note that vehicles and motorcycles illegally parked on the Guy's Hospital site may be subject to penalties.
+There is an NCP car park at the junction of Snowsfields and Kipling Street, about a five minute walk from the hospital.
 Charges are displayed at the entrance.

 For more information, see parking at Guy's and St Thomas'.